Obtaining the EORI code

 - at the end of November 2018, 220,857 companies with foreign capital were registered in Romania.

-For complete information on obtaining the EORI code in Romania, please contact our agents.
+For complete information on obtaining the EORI code in Romania in 2023, please contact our agents.
 You can count on us if you need help in obtaining the EORI number.